-When such initial images and scenes evolve into a more determinate commitment, entrepreneurs subsequently need to convince other individuals (e.g., potential employees) and investors with direct business or capital links to support the venture (Alvarez & Barney, 2007; Mosey & Wright, 2007).
+When such initial images and scenes evolve into a more determinate commitment, entrepreneurs need to convince other individuals (e.g., potential employees) and investors with direct business or capital links to support the venture (Alvarez & Barney, 2007; Mosey & Wright, 2007).
 The broader range and diversity of people that entrepreneurs speak to may activate pressures to make the venture understood and legitimate in the eyes of others (Hannan et al., 2007).
 Entrepreneurs will be motivated to resolve this uncertainty and to adapt their reasoning in such a way that they demonstrate efficacy.
 They may be prompted to elaborate or to replace the image or scene for the novel venture in an attempt to explain it to stakeholders.
 They may also be triggered to adapt their sensemaking in such a way that their accounts make direct references to implications for growth (Baum & Locke, 2004; Baron & Markman, 2003; Chen et al., 2009).

 Specifically, in the early stages of a venture, entrepreneurs need to reduce stakeholders' uncertainty, at least in part with the goal of demonstrating the predictability and cognitive legitimacy of a venture (e.g., Aldrich & Fiol, 1994; Zimmerman & Zeitz, 2002).
 Predictability relates to uncertainty about the probability of the success of the new venture or uncertainty stemming from a lack of information about cause-effect relationships in a particular industry.
 This uncertainty primes the use of analogies and metaphors in an entrepreneur's speech to others (Aldrich & Fiol, 1994; Lounsbury & Glynn, 2001).
 In the absence of a performance track record that entrepreneurs can point to, they often rely upon analogies or metaphors to provide an inductive rationale that projects a trajectory for the venture (Lounsbury & Glynn, 2001).
-Cognitive legitimacy refers to the comprehension and taken-for-grantedness of a new venture (e.g., Aldrich & Fiol, 1994; Zimmerman & Zeitz, 2002).
+Cognitive legitimacy refers to the comprehension and taken-for-grantedness of a new venture (e.g., Aldrich & Fiol, 1994; Zimmerman & Zeitz,

+2002).
 When incentives for legitimacy are high, because of the absence of rival entrepreneurial ventures with similar innovations or of rival firms operating in the same industry, entrepreneurs often rely upon analogies and metaphors to put the novel venture within a familiar frame of reference and to legitimize its existence (Hargadon & Douglas, 2001; Lounsbury & Glynn, 2001).
 As Lounsbury and Glynn (2001: 549) argue, entrepreneurs need to "make the unfamiliar familiar by framing the new venture (often through metaphor and analogy) in terms that are understandable and thus legitimate".
-These two main factors (predictability and cognitive legitimacy), we argue, mediate the use of analogies and metaphors whilst entrepreneurs communicate about the venture to stakeholders in an effort to gain their behavioral support.
+These two main factors (uncertainty and cognitive legitimacy), we argue, mediate the use of analogies and metaphors whilst entrepreneurs communicate about the venture to stakeholders in an effort to gain their behavioral support.
+Figure 2 depicts the overall process model of entrepreneurial sensemaking during the early stages of venture creation including the mediating role of uncertainty and legitimacy.